imapp-pl/gas-cost-estimator/docs/report_stage_i.md

     - in particular we want to be able to tell, if factors external to the OPCODE execution impact the measurement,
     - i.e. we want to separate "good variance" from "bad variance."
 The former means variance that represents variability in computational cost inherent to the OPCODE execution.
 The latter means noise introduced by inadequate measurement and external factors.
 3. **feasibility of measurement** - we want programs to be easily supplied to various EVM/eWASM implementations and measurement harnesses we devise.

+At Stage II, we plan to compile a detailed rundown of the specifics of each OPCODE, to be taken into account when using in program generation and then instrumentation, since some OPCODEs have special traits which should be kept in mind (e.g. `CALLDATASIZE` reads from the calldata input to EVM/eWASM execution).

 The final approach to generate programs will be devised in an iterative manner, so as to arrive at the simplest solution which gives good results.